carpentries-incubator/ml4bio-workshop/_episodes/06-choosing-model.md

 Here, all possible types of predictions are split by 1) What the actual, true class is and 2) what the predicted class is, what our classifier thinks the truth is.
 This results in the 4 entries of the confusion matrix, two of which means our classifier got something right:

     - True Positives (TP): These instances are actually true (activated) and have been correctly predicted to be true.
-    - True Negatives (TN): These instances are actually false (quiscent) and have been correctly predicted to be false.
+    - True Negatives (TN): These instances are actually false (quiescent) and have been correctly predicted to be false.

 And two of which means our classifier got something wrong: